-27Since we can describe the whole cross-sectional distribution of leverage and intermediary risk we can also use a range of potential alternative measures.
-We highlight this point by providing 3 other measures of systemic risk in Appendix C.
+27. Since we can describe the whole cross-sectional distribution of leverage and intermediary risk we can also use a range of potential alternative measures.
+We highlight this point by providing three other measures of systemic risk in online Appendix C.

-28We performed many different calibrations but only report a few.
+28. We performed many different calibrations but only report a few.
 Results (available upon request) are qualitatively robust across simulations.